SirL0gic/QR-Generator/README.md

  - Uses media queries to achieve responsiveness, supports multiple screen sizes.
  - Small size - 29KB
  - Extremely fast, since all the processing is done on the client side.
- - Easy to deploy, just download this repository and click on `index.html`
+ - Easy to deploy, just clone this repository and click on `index.html`